 3. What questions do you still need answers to in order to better understand why this artifact is important to Apalachee?

-Writing:

-Task: Imagine you're working as a curator at a museum that's putting together a new exhibit on Apalachee artifacts.
-Your job is to brainstorm a museum plaque to go next to either the chunkey stone or the quartz cross.
-Use the information from the artifact analysis (above) to help you fill in the chart below.

-Museum Plaque Information Your Notes (Brainstorm and plan your paragraph) Name of Artifact (Circle one) Chunkey Stone / Quartz Cross Where was it found?
+Writing: Task: Imagine you're wor putting together a new ex brainstorm a museum pla or the quartz cross.
+Use (above) to help you fill in chibit on Apalachee a aque to go next to eit the information from artifac her tl ts.
+Yo our job is to unkey stone Museum Plaque Information Your Notes (Brainstorm and plan your paragraph) Name of Artifact (Circle one) Chunkey Stone 1 Qu artz Cross Where was it found?
 What is the artifact made of?
 What can this artifact tell us about the Apalachee?
 How does this artifact show that the Apalachee maintained their culture and traditions after the Spanish arrival?
 What message do you want museum visitors to remember about the Apalachee from this artifact?